Charel-G/underfloor-heating-planner/README.md

 - A small layer panel lets you hide or lock Walls, Zones, Distributors, Pipes and Guides.
 Click the eye icon to toggle visibility or Alt-click to isolate a layer
 - Use the mouse wheel to zoom in and out of the canvas
 - Keyboard shortcuts provide quick tool access (W wall, D door, X distributor, Z zone, S select, C center, P pan, R generate pipes, M draw pipes)
+- Press **F1** to open a floating help overlay listing all shortcuts and gestures
 - Generated pipes remain selectable objects and can be deleted
 - Undo and Redo history (buttons or **Ctrl+Z** / **Ctrl+Y**) with up to 200 steps
 - Modern Windows 11–inspired color theme